matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 ## Proposal

-Homeservers should implement a new endpoint `/users/{current_user}/shared_rooms/{other_user_id}` which will take the authenticated users MxID and the user that is being searched for.
+Homeservers should implement a new endpoint `/users/{current_user}/shared_rooms/{other_user_id}` which will take the authenticated user's MxID and the user that is being searched for.

 The response format will be an array containing all rooms where both the `current_user` and `other_user_id` have a membership of type `join`.
 If either user is not joined to any rooms, or the `other_user_id` does not exist, an